Multi-seeded gluten-free bread

 About ten minutes before the end of the cooking time, brush the loaf with egg wash (beaten egg) and sprinkle over the seeds.

-Remove from the oven, leave to cool on a wire rack and serve in slices with the butter curls and cheese.
+Remove from the oven, leave to cool on a wire rack.